EC Regulation on insolvency proceedings (Insolvency Regulation)

-Also known by its official title, Council Regulation (EC) 1346/2000 on insolvency proceedings.
-The EC Regulation on Insolvency Proceedings (Insolvency Regulation) was adopted by the Council of the European Union (www.practicallaw.com/5-107-7562) on 29 May 2000, and came into force on 31 May 2002.
-It is directly applicable (meaning it has automatic legal effect and prevails over domestic legislation) in all member states in the European Union ( www.practicallaw.com/6-107-6562) (EU), excluding Denmark.
+Also known by its official title, Council Regulation (EC) 1346/2000 on insolvency proceedings (Insolvency Regulation).
+The Insolvency Regulation came into force on 31 May 2002.
+It is directly applicable (having automatic legal effect and prevailing over domestic legislation) in all member states in the European Union ( www.practicallaw.com/6-107-6562) (EU), excluding Denmark.

-The Insolvency Regulation aims to introduce certain conflicts of law rules for insolvency proceedings concerning debtors based in the EU that have operations in more than one member state.
-Its central premise is that the member state in which a debtor has its centre of main interests (in other words, the member state with which the debtor is most closely connected) should be the place in which insolvency proceedings over a debtor are commenced; insolvency proceedings elsewhere in the EU should be purely local in effect and, in any case, subservient to the main proceedings.
+The Insolvency Regulation introduces conflicts of law rules for insolvency proceedings concerning debtors based in the EU with operations in more than one member state, giving particular prominence to insolvency proceedings commenced in the member state in which a debtor has its centre of main interests ( www.practicallaw.com/6-503-3605) ; insolvency proceedings elsewhere in the EU should be purely local in effect.

 The Insolvency Regulation does not harmonise substantive law between EU member states.